MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/reference-architecture-relecloud.md

 ### Operations data applications

-The team has built a [source-aligned data application](../../cloud-scale-analytics/architectures/data-application-source-aligned.md) that uses Apache Spark jobs running in Azure Databricks to ingest service telemetry data and land it in an Azure Data Lake Storage account.
+The team has built a [source-aligned data application](../../cloud-scale-analytics/architectures/data-application-source-aligned.md) that uses Apache Spark jobs running in Azure Databricks to ingest service telemetry data and store it in an Azure Data Lake Storage account.
+The system uses Azure Database for MySQL as an external Hive Metastore (HMS).

 This process copies the data as-is from the source system, but doesn't transform it.
-By storing a copy in the analytics platform, analysts can work with the data without overloading the source system.
+Analysts can work with the copied data in the analytics platform without overloading the source system.
 Instead of creating a dedicated deployment for this data application, the operations team used the Databricks workspace in the shared **Ingest & Processing** resource group.

 Relecloud customers can create cloud accounts to manage resources and billing in their private clouds.
 Each customer can have multiple accounts.
 The analytics team built a data application to import the cloud account data.
 Because the volume and frequency of data is much lower than for telemetry data, the team doesn't need to use Spark jobs.
 Instead, they created Azure Data Factory pipelines to copy the data.